Bobbu/nextjs-cognito-app-shell/README.md

 Huge thanks to Alex Ruskin and his [Step-by-Step NextJS Auth Setup with AWS Cognito](https://youtu.be/wiWDOgIu7cU?si=CzEyA1PqNKEd-dEQ) YouTube video.
 A super clean and organized way to introduce Cognito to the shell app.
 Subscribe to [Alex's channel on YouTube](https://www.youtube.com/@alexrusin) for more great learnin'.

+It appeared that the default NextJS app was a bit challenged when it came to dark mode (e.g., text and label font colors would "disappear" on the SideNav or forms), so we found a nice fix for that.
+Huge thanks goes to Dave Grey, who provided an excellent post on [Light and Dark Mode in Next.js App router + Tailwind with No Flicker](https://www.davegray.codes/posts/light-dark-mode-nextjs-app-router-tailwind).
+This post also points you to a short and sweet [YouTube video](https://www.youtube.com/watch?v=7zqI4qMDdg8) that gets you through the essentials.
+[Dave's channel on YouTube](https://www.youtube.com/@DaveGrayTeachesCode) is another great resource, as is [his blog](https://www.davegray.codes/).

 ## Getting Started

 Not completely automated, but only a few simple steps right now, though again, you may want to edit the aws-infrastructure components as well to put better prefixes on assets that better fit your planned app.